 If your curiosity is piqued but you’re unsure, go and view anyway, because then you will at least have a comparison when you see somewhere you can actually imagine living.
 By choosing a dive I was able to simultaneously imagine where everything would go and stay a bit detached as it was impossible to fall in love with in it’s current state.
 (I had to use my imagination as it was unfurnished at the first viewing).

-I’ve got a post on the way all about converting a fixer upper and whether it was worth the discount on the asking price.
-Join the mailing list at the bottom of this post if you want to know when that’s published.
+I’ve got a post all about converting a fixer upper and whether it was worth the discount on the asking price.

 Let’s Wrap This Up Like New Carpet